ethanimproving/Family-Ideas/Law/Codes/The Constitution Of The Diurnal Conduct Of Individual Persons/Title 3 - Media.md

 ## § 1.
 Movie Restrictions

-**1.1** Movies that include any of the following content are to be banned from watching:
+**1.1** Films featuring any of the specified content are prohibited from viewing:
 1. Anything with nudity
 2. Anything that promotes sodemy
 3. Anything that is obviously promoting worldly thinking